jhu-ip/cs220-f25/assign/final.md

 To resolve the conflict, you need to decide which version to use or how they should be merged.
 To minimize the conflicts, you should
 - Communicate with your teammates to avoid editing a file at the same time,
-- Always sync with the remote before you start working (pull), and
+- Always sync with the remote (pull) before you start working, and
-- Commit and push often
+- Commit and push often.

 ### Development Plan
 This project is similar to or even somewhat larger than midterm project and having teammates to help means that you can all benefit from your teammates' expertise, but also need to plan more carefully.
 Thus, as part of this project, you are expected to create a **development plan** to keep track of tasks that need to be completed.
 We suggest the following process: